 Jools is a passionate believer in sustainable travel and communities making positive change.
 Her career has been dedicated to the third sector, with a focus on communications, campaigning and supporting grassroots action.
 Jools loves being outdoors, including walking, running and camping.

-Deputy chief executive and senior operations manager
+Deputy chief executive and Head of support and development

 Dawn is responsible for the efficient running of our office and administration.
 Dawn’s remit includes ensuring the administration of our memberships and grants, dealing with a wide range of queries, and generally making sure the team is organised and phone and IT equipment is working.

 Dawn has been with Community Rail Network since 2005.
 Dawn loves to travel, walking, and has recently taken up running.

 Community rail support manager